emilyaikens/DicksWorld/README.md

 ## Credits
 <details>
-<summary> UAH LLC Logo graphic design by Emily Aikens </summary>
+<summary> UAH LLC Logo and favicon graphic design by Emily Aikens </summary>
 <img src="./DicksSolution/Dev.App.1/wwwroot/images/uah-logo.png">
 </details>

 * Code by Emily Aikens
 * In collaboration with Richard A Beeson III, who is responsible for the repo name "DicksWorld"
-* I was not the one who name it "DicksWorld"